 Performing as a soloist as well as ensemble playing, Melissa Fager is noted for her musical sensitivity and passion with the ability to play any style of music, her favorite being tunes from the 30’s and 40’s.
 Melissa’s recent highlights, as a a member of Entourage, a jazz quartet; and DenMark, a pop/folk group, include performances at Dunn Bros in Coon Rapids and West Side Perks in Bloomington.

 As an organist, keyboardist, and vocalist, Melissa has been serving for 30 years at Thurston Funeral Home.
-She also plays piano and sings in worship service at Country Roads Baptist Church in Stacy, MN, fills in playing at other churches, and teaches piano to 30 students, ranging in age from six to adult.
+She also has played piano and sing in worship service at Country Roads Baptist Church in Stacy, MN, fills in playing at other churches, and teaches piano to 40+ students, ranging in age from six to adult.
 She has played and sung at meetings for Stonecraft Ministries, an International Christian Women’s organization.
 According to Melissa, music is a very powerful venue for people to get in touch with their emotions, helps awaken spiritual insights, and communicates ideas that are difficult to express in words.
 Music excites, calms, encourages, inspires, instills hope, and transforms souls.